The Lovely Eggs are one of the most unique, innovative and genuine bands on the British Underground music scene.

 The album was self-recorded at Lancaster Musician's Co-op (a non profit making recording studio and rehearsal rooms, where the pair met and David works) and the Eggs'own house in Lancaster, while their three year old son was in bed.

 Dave Fridmann then produced it remotely with the band sending demos and working progress back and forth.

 The result is a gratifyingly rich sounding record, which still retains the raw energy of the band"s sound but harnesses a real power and dynamism.

-The Lovely Eggs play Hastings, The Printworks, on 27th May 2018.
-CLICK HERE for more details.
+The Lovely Eggs play The Haunt, Brighton, on Saturday 27th October 2018.
+CLICK HERE for more tickets.